pelithne/aks-secure-baseline/11-gitops.md

 While the following process likely would be handled via your deployment pipelines, we are going to use this opportunity to demonstrate cluster management access via Azure Bastion, and show that your cluster cannot be directly accessed locally.

+### AKS Add-ons are validated

+Your cluster was deployed with Azure Policy and Azure AD Pod Managed Identity.
+You'll execute some commands to show how those add-ons are manifesting itself in your cluster.

 ### Flux is configured and deployed

 Your github repo will be the source of truth for your cluster's configuration.
 Typically this would be a private repo, but for ease of demonstration, it'll be connected to a public repo (all firewall permissions are set to allow this specific interaction.)
 You'll be updating a configuration resource for Flux so that it knows to point to your own repo.